Jacques Santini

 Jacques Jean Claude Santini (born 25 April 1952) is a French former professional footballer and manager.
 He played for Saint-Étienne during the 1970s, and reached the European Cup final with them in 1976.
-He has coached the France national team - winning the 2003 FIFA Confederations Cup and reaching the quarter-finals of Euro 2004 - and clubs including Olympique Lyonnais.
+He has coached the France national team - winning the 2003 FIFA Confederations Cup and reaching the quarter-finals of Euro 2004 - and clubs including Lyon.

 Managerial career

 Santini is one of the most accomplished football managers in France.
 Together with Jean Michel Aulas and Bernard Lacombe he was involved in the transformation of Lyon into a French football giant.
 From 1997 to 2000 he was Sports' director, helping lay the foundation which resulted in Lyon becoming the best football club in France.
-As manager of Lyon from 2000-2002 he was winner of French League Cup in 2001, and in 2002 he won the French Championship.
+As manager of Lyon from 2000 to 2002 he was winner of French League Cup in 2001, and in 2002 he won the French Championship.